Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-vision/README.md

 3. Connect the USB camera to the kit's USB host port and display as mentioned in the [Supported camera and display](#supported-camera-and-display) section

 4. After programming, the application starts automatically.
-Confirm that "PSOC Edge MCU: DEEPCRAFT Deploy Vision" is displayed on the UART terminal and the kit will start capturing video from the USB camera
+Confirm that "PSOC Edge MCU: Machine learning DEEPCRAFT deploy vision" is displayed on the UART terminal and the kit will start capturing video from the USB camera

    **Figure 2.
 Terminal output on program startup for deploy vision**